Steps to Starting a Small Business: #2 – The Implementation

 The list goes on and on.
 (Trust me!)

 The thing is, she had a GREAT idea for a small business.
-Unfortunately, putting up the site was a multi- year ordeal and during that time another company came to market offering a similar service.
+Unfortunately, putting up the site was quickly turning into a decades long ordeal and during that time another competitor came to market offering a similar service.
 My client lost her opportunity to be “first to market” and the last I heard, she had given up on the idea all together.
-Meanwhile, her competitor is enjoying accolades and success.
+Meanwhile, her competitor is enjoying the accolades and success of being “first” to market.

 Time is NOT money.
 You can always make more money.
 You can’t make more time!